iamdudeman/sola-game-engine/README.md

   * GuiElementContainer
     * Consider adding anchor support to Stream or a new container to be able to easily center things?
 * Figure out how to handle TouchInput
-  * Primarily for browser
+  * Primarily for browser but also could be supported in JavaFX
   * touchstart and touchend all hard coded to MouseButton.Primary currently
     * implement touchmove
   * Figure out TouchInput API
     * How to handle multitouch
-* Consider adding a "debug console"
-  * While open can toggle things like render debug outlines and debug spacial hashmap stuff
-  * Could also maybe allow adding custom commands
-  * Should probably always use a "default font" if it is implemented
+  * Switch JsMouseUtils to mouse events instead of pointer events
 * Rendering
   * Implement more BlendModes
   * Ability to change line width when drawing
 * Unit Testing
   * Add lots of missing tests :)
+* Consider adding a "debug console" option
+  * While open can toggle things like render debug outlines and debug spacial hashmap stuff
+  * Could also maybe allow adding custom commands
+  * Should probably always use a "default font" if it is implemented
 * tooling
   * Research build tooling of some sort
     * Take a main java file and build for a platform maybe?